Your Monthly Digital Marketing Report Format: Template and Walkthrough

 At the top of your monthly report, include your business name and select the desired date range.

-The built-in comparison date ranges in our report template are set to “period-over-period.”
-So no matter which date range you choose, any comparison data shown will use the previous period of equal length.
+The built-in comparison date ranges in our Data Studio report template are set to “period-over-period.”
+No matter which date range you choose, any comparison data shown will use the previous period of equal length.

-Important metrics are right at the top of this first section.
+Find important metrics right at the top of this first section.
 Tweak according to what’s most important to you.

-- Clicks-to-call – If you have phone number click tracking set up in Google Analytics (as an Event or Goal), connect that metric to this chart within our template.
-Want to track clicks-to-call from Google My Business search results instead of only your website?
-Learn how to set that up here.
+- Clicks-to-call.
+If you have phone number click tracking set up in Google Analytics (as an Event or Goal), connect that metric to this chart within our template.
+Want to track clicks-to-call from your Google Business Profile search results instead of only your website?
+Here’s how to set up click tracking and other goals.

-- PDF Downloads – If you operate in a business where you’re collecting user information with downloads and other gated content, it’s important to track what’s being downloaded each month.
-If you’re using our marketing report template, just connect the relevant Event or Goal as the metric for this chart.
+- PDF downloads.
+If you operate in a business where you’re collecting user information with downloads and other gated content, it’s important to track what’s being downloaded each month.
+If you’re using our monthly digital marketing report template, just connect the relevant Event or Goal as the metric for this chart.